anishsarum/trading-strategy/readme.md

 ## Overview

-This project implements a trading strategy that I am using for the **EUTIC Trading Competition**.
-The strategy combines various technical and sentiment indicators to identify promising stocks, optimise entry and exit points, and manage risk.
+This project implements a trading strategy for the **EUTIC Trading Competition**.
+The strategy combines various technical indicators and simulated sentiment analysis to identify promising stocks, optimize entry and exit points, and manage risk.

+While the strategy is functional with simulated sentiment, real-time data, dynamic stock selection, and advanced risk management features will be integrated in the future.

 ## Getting Started